 Limit distractions, add encouragement, and make eating a social event.

-Among the many challenges people with Alzheimer’s disease pose, one is the most critical of all.
+Among the many challenges of helping people with Alzheimer’s disease, one is the most critical of all.
 They have to eat.

 But often they don’t.
 They may no longer recognize the foods on their plate, have poor fitting dentures (making eating painful), take medications that change appetite, not get enough physical activity, or have a decreased sense of smell and taste, says the Alzheimer’s Association (AA).

-As a caregiver you can find this frustrating and difficult to overcome, but there are ways to encourage eating that focus on limiting distractions and choices, while adjusting for changes in perception.
+As a caregiver you can find that frustrating and difficult to overcome, but there are ways to encourage eating that focus on limiting distractions and choices, while adjusting for changes in perception.